When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 Cowichan sweater – a Great Canadian Gift

-Cowichan sweaters originated in the 19th century among the Cowichan, one of the Coast Salish people in British Columbia.
+Cowichan sweaters originated in the 19th century among the Cowichan, one of the Coast Salish people on Vancouver Island in British Columbia.
 Originally called an “Indian sweater”, the Cowichan people re-claimed the name in the 1950s and emphasized their claim to these gorgeous sweaters.

 The Cowichan sweater became world-famous in the mid 1900s but it was appropriated by non-Indigenous designers.
 But, these sweaters are still made today by the Coast Salish people.
 Cowichan sweaters were recognized by the Canadian government in 2011 as nationally and historically significant.